 Despite being under Awesome Music, this applies to the theme song, another remix of the iconic "Go Go Power Rangers" theme.
 It's either fitting because it's the twentieth anniversary, or receiving flack for using the song after two seasons of Samurai, taking away from it being something special for the anniversary; and for using an adapted version Samurai's remix instead of one unique remix for Megaforce.

-It's now been revealed that the Gokaiger suits will be used in Super Megaforce as a Super Mode of sorts.
-Essentially the rangers will need to transform into these suits in order to then transform into past rangers.
+It was revealed that the Gokaiger suits are in Super Megaforce as a Super Mode of sorts.
+Essentially the rangers transform into these suits in order to then transform into past rangers.
 Some people think this is great, others wanted the Gokaigers to be their own team, some of those wanted that team being the powerless Megaforce team.

-While some fans are absolutely furious, with some of the complaints complaints bordering on Fan Dumb and Misblame.
+While some fans are absolutely furious, with some of the complaints bordering on ridiculous and Misblame.
 Others seem to give Saban Brands the benefit of the doubt and are reserving judgement on the finished product and even pointing out how some fans are blowing things out of proportion.

 The news that Super Megaforce won't be using the Pirate!Ranger motif has become a sore point for many fans who were looking forward to a unique set of rangers and the narrative potential therein.
 On the other hand, some people don't mind this because they believe it will force Jonathan Tzachor to come up with original storylines, which even Megaforce itself has barely been doing.